Nost01/CS-Documents/Files/HTML & CSS/CSS/CSS Properties.md

 border-left
 	shorthand for border-left-width, border-left-style, border-left-color.

+border-radius
+	Rounds the corners of an element.
+	Defines the radius of the element's corners.

+filter
+	Defines visual effects.
+	Ex.
+Blur, saturation

+transform
+	Applies a 2D or 3D transformation to an element.
+	Ex.
+Rotate, scale, move, skew

+overflow
+	Controls what happens to content that is too big to fit into an area.
+	Ex.
+Visible, hidden, scroll, auto

 margin
 	Increases the space between the borders of a box and the borders of adjacent boxes.
 	margin: top/bottom right/left;